 I. was. miserable. a lot of the time.

-I’m overweight, and I have teenagers which means we were there at the front of rope drop and we left when the parks were closing.
-The heat and humidity were just oppressive.
-We also needed to wear a mask when we were inside, which just made it less of a relief.
+I’m overweight and I have teenagers, which means we were there at the front of rope drop and we left when the parks were closing.
+The heat and humidity were oppressive.
+We also needed to wear a mask when we were inside, which made it less of a relief.

 We went in October 2021.
 Highs were 85-90 and lows were around 75.

-Disneyland gets hot, but it also cools off by October, and there’s relatively little humidity.
-The weather is just better.
+Disneyland’s Southern California weather gets hot, but it also cools off by October, and there’s relatively little humidity.
+The weather is just better especially since you can count on it cooling down once the sun goes down.

 I did notice that Disney World has great queue lines, many of which are inside.
 I just don’t think they can keep people out of doors that much without people suffering.